Quick Spicy Chicken Chow Mein Recipe (Easy and Lighter Version) This is a popular street style chow mien that has veggies, chicken, and eggs.

 - Place the noodle over ice and they’ll never stick together

-So, I hope you get to try my recipe soon and do let me know by tagging #easycookingwithmolly on any of the mentioned social media.
+So, I hope you get to try my Spicy Chicken Chow Mein Recipe soon and do let me know by tagging #easycookingwithmolly on any of the mentioned social media.

 Looking for even Healthier Recipe – Try this: